Oonagh Kearney is an award-winning film writer and director based between London and Cork.

 Oonagh’s interest in the politics of representation can be traced back to her Irish Film Board short The Christening that tells the story of an Irish teenager travelling to London for an abortion.
 Oonagh is a founding member of Speaking of IMELDA that supports the urgent campaign to #Repealthe8th.
 Her work takes a playful approach towards the impact of family, growing up and the tensions between our private and public selves.
 In both her screendance and narrative films, women experience emotional or ethical conflicts connected to rites of passage.

-Her dance film The Wake premiered at the Audi Dublin International Film Festival in February 2016, will screen at the London Dance film Festival in June and will tour cities world-wide with the Agite y Serva 8th Screendance touring festival.
-Her latest short film Oíche Nollaig na mBan (Women's Christmas Night) was commissioned by the Irish Arts Council and TG4 for a special season of Splanc! to celebrate and commemorate a centenary of art since 1916.
-It premiered at the IFI on Monday 14th March and broadcast on TG4 on March 28th 2016.
-It can be viewed on the TG4 iplayer here.
+Her dance film The Wake premiered at the Dublin International Film Festival in February 2016, and recently picked up awards at the Leben International Film Festival and FRAME: London Dance Film Festival.
+Her latest short film Oíche Nollaig na mBan (Women's Christmas Night) was commissioned by the Irish Arts Council and TG4 for a special season of Splanc! to celebrate a centenary of art since 1916.
+It premiered at the IFI in March and was broadcast on TG4.
+Both The Wake and Oíche Nollaig na mBan (Women's Christmas Night) will screen at the Galway Film Fleadh in July 2016.